oswinfox/i3/README.md

 **You will need all this packages to use this config:**

--  i3
--  i3-gaps
--  i3status
+-  i3 i3-gaps i3status
 -  rofi
 -  nm-applet
 -  compton  # I use a default config easy to find on compton page.
 -  nitrogen
 -  scrot
--  pulseaudio
+-  pulseaudio pavucontrol
--  pasystray
+-  pasystray # Can be replaced by pa-applet
--  pavucontrol
 -  fontawesome
+-  py3status

 **I will update here if any application is needed with the config.**